Treating Selective Mutism

 The difference between selective and traumatic mutism, is that those with selective mutism will speak in at least one setting.
 Children with traumatic mutism will refuse to speak in all settings.

-Treatment often begins with introducing techniques to reduce the anxiety associated with speaking with others, enhancing self-esteem, and building social confidence.
+Treatment of selective mutism often involves a combination of psychotherapy and medication, though psychotherapy is generally the first recommendation.
+Selective mutism treatment often begins with introducing techniques to reduce the anxiety associated with speaking with others, enhancing self-esteem, and building social confidence.
 Treatment may involve several components delivered by a group of professionals, including behavior modification, play therapy, cognitive behavioral therapy, socialization, drug therapy, school accommodations, a supportive home environment.
 Speech therapists are best suited to work with behavior modification to improve functional communication.
+For those schools that don’t offer on-site Speech Language Pathologists, then there’s telepractice speech therapy, where you’ll be connected to highly qualified live SLP’s who interact with the child via technology.

 Stimulus fading or acclimation is one approach that has been effective with some patients.
 To begin, the child is introduced into a social situation with a person with whom he or she is comfortable speaking.
 The individual is slowly pulled back and interaction increases with other members in the social setting.
 This is not something that will happen in a single session; it must occur slowly as the child’s anxiety decreases.